Abhinav Manohar

 Abhinav Manohar Sadarangani (born 16 September 1994) is an Indian cricketer.
 He made his Twenty20 debut on 16 November 2021, for Karnataka in the preliminary quarter-finals of the 2021–22 Syed Mushtaq Ali Trophy, where he top-scored in the match with 70 not out.
 He made his List A debut on 19 December 2021, also for Karnataka, in the preliminary quarter-finals of the 2021–22 Vijay Hazare Trophy.

 In February 2022, he was bought by the Gujarat Titans in the auction for the 2022 Indian Premier League tournament.
+In 2024, Abhinav was brought by Sunrisers Hyderabad in the IPL auction.